Michael-Brodsky/OCR/OneNote/libs/readme.txt

-This folder contains DOCUFILE_W library databases.
+This folder contains library databases used by the MS OneNote-based applications.